 There are two thornless hawthorns in the Park, but there are some thorns on the tree in the southwest corner.
 Trees can't run away when an animal is trying to eat their leaves or bark, so thorns help protect it.
 See more on hawthorns, including the five new ones on the 19th Street sidewalk, here.
 The 19th Street trees are Washington hawthorns, and as you can see, definitely have thorns.

 There are three sunburst honey locust trees in the Park.
 Ours are thornless, although honey locusts can have very large thorns as well.

 Hawthorn in the southwest part of the Park.
 Be careful!

 3. four different types of seed pods.

 There are lots of possible answers, since there are lots of different trees with different strategies for spreading their seeds.
 See links here for seedpods and here for cones in the Park.

 See bottom of page here to match seedpods to tree types.

 4. two different types of trees with purple-red, not green, leaves.

-There are three species of trees with reddish leaves: the purple leaf plum, the copper beech, and some of the redbuds.
+There are two species of trees with reddish leaves: the purple leaf plumand some of the redbuds.
+The bayberry shrubs in the southeast corner also have maroon leaves.
 For an explanation why most leaves are green and red leaves are rare, see here.

 5. a "face" in the upright rocks.